Puntalytics/Puntalytics.github.io/puntr.md

 devtools::install_github("Puntalytics/puntr")
 library(puntr)
 ```
-You can also find a .rds file of all punts from the 2000-2019 seasons at Puntalytics/Puntalytics/data/punts_all_seasons.rds
+You can also find a .rds file of all punts from the 2000-2019 seasons on GitHub at Puntalytics/Puntalytics/data/punts_all_seasons.rds